Creamy Chicken in White Sauce Recipe

 - Garlic – A little goes a long way.
 I have used two small minced garlic, which is about a teaspoon.
 If you like garlic, use 1 tbsp of roasted garlic when possible.
 Also, you can add 1/4 tsp of garlic powder to the coating mixture.

-- Flour – Since we are using milk instead of all cream, we just need a little flour to help thicken the sauce.
+- Flour – Since we use milk instead of all cream, we just need a little flour to help thicken the sauce.

-- Herbs – today, I am using fresh parsley but you can also use some fresh rosemary sprigs along with fresh thyme leaves.
+- Herbs – Today, I am using fresh parsley, but you can also use some fresh rosemary sprigs and fresh thyme leaves.

 Chicken